Avoid These 17 Common Mistakes When Remodeling Your Kitchen

 Mismatched Appliances

 Selecting appliances that don’t match in style, color, or brand can disrupt the visual cohesion of the kitchen and create a disjointed appearance.
 Additionally, mismatched appliances may vary in performance and functionality, leading to consistency in cooking results and maintenance requirements.
-Choosing appliances complementing each other in design and functionality is advisable to achieve a cohesive look and ensure seamless operation.
+Choosing appliances that complement each other in design and functionality is advisable to achieve a cohesive look and ensure seamless operation.

 Forgetting About Outlets